PDF417/pdf417-ios/README.md

 	You can use pdf417 SDK free of change and without license key for development and non-commercial projects.
 Once you obtain a commercial license key from [www.pdf417.mobi](www.pdf417.mobi), you can set it like this:

 		/**
      	 Set your license key here.
      	 This license key allows setting overlay views for this application ID: net.photopay.barcode.pdf417-sample To test your custom overlays, please use this demo app directly or visit our website www.pdf417.mobi for commercial license
      	*/
 		[coordinatorSettings setValue:@"Enter_License_Key_Here" forKey:kPPLicenseKey];

+		/**
+     	 If you use enterprise license, set the owner name of the licese.
+     	 If you use regular per app license, leave this line commented.
+     	 */
+    	// [coordinatorSettings setValue:@"Owner name" forKey:kPPLicenseOwner];

     You can also set the resolution which you would like to use for barcode scanning.
 There are four different options, but you should set only one: